convertigo/convertigo-doc/programming-guide/convertigo-mobile-builder/index.md

 {% include image.html file="man_img/Write-Custom-code-1.png" url="images/man_img/Write-Custom-code-1.png" alt="Write Custom code 1" max-width="500" %}

 Write your TypeScript code between the /* Begin_c8o_XXX */ and the /* End_c8o_XXX */ comments.
-This code will be saved in the application or the page component.
-Convertigo Mobile Builder TypeScript editor supports syntax coloring and code assist completion.
+This code will be saved in the application or the page component. {{site.data.strings.product_name}} TypeScript editor supports syntax coloring and code assist completion.

 ### Customizing code at the page level